-CBD is not a narcotic drug, the EU’s highest court ruled today.
+CBD is not a narcotic drug, the EU’s highest court has ruled.

 The Court of Justice of the European Union (CJEU) made the ruling in a French case against a Czech company that was found to be selling e-liquid containing CBD derived from the whole cannabis plant.

 France only allows for CBD to be extracted from the seeds of fibre of the plant.

 However, the court ruled that the French action was against the EU’s free movement of goods principle as CBD does not present a risk to health.

 “A decision to prohibit the marketing of CBD, which indeed constitutes the most restrictive obstacle to trade in products lawfully manufactured and marketed in other [EU] Member States, can be adopted only if that risk appears sufficiently established.”

 The court noted two UN conventions that classify narcotics mention ‘cannabis extracts’ but do not specifically mention CBD.

 Banning CBD products just because CBD is extracted from the cannabis plant goes against the ‘general spirit’ of the conventions because, unlike THC, CBD “does not appear to have any psychotropic effect or any harmful effect on human health,” the court wrote.

 The court did concede that member states could prohibit the free movement of certain goods if in the public interest, if the legislation is appropriate and ‘does not go beyond what is necessary.’